 Steel Composition: 59RC

-The Bravo I was designed to be used for U.S. Marine Corp Reconnaissance.
-Bark River was given the contract in 2006, and they started delivering the Bravo I in 2007.
-In 2006 Marine Reconnaissance instructors purchased several knives online and put them to the test.
-The Marines used the Gameskeeper knife for their tests.
-According to Bark River, every knife, from the various knife companies, was vigorously tested and only two blades passed the tests.
-It is said that the Gameskeeper was one of only two other survival knifes that, after being examined, remained undamaged.
-After the Gameskeeper was tested, the Corp called Bark River and requested that the Gameskeeper be redesigned according to the Marines specifications.
-The present-day Bravo I is essentially Marine Corp Reconnaissance’s perfect weapon.
+Bravo 1’s history is quite impressive.
+In 2006 Marine Reconnaissance instructors purchased several knives, from various knife manufacturers, online and put them to the test.
+The Marines chose Bark River’s Gameskeeper survival knife, and according to Bark River, every knife, from the various knife companies, was rigorously tested, and only two blades passed the tests.
+Bark River states that the Gameskeeper was one of only two other survival knifes that, after being examined, remained undamaged.
+Because of the USMC’s high standards, this claim seem very plausible.
+After the testing was completed, the USMC called Bark River and requested that the Gameskeeper be redesigned according to their specifications.

 Some of the additions requested and added to the Bravo I were the following: